Jaouad2982/Sprint-Challenge--JavaScript/Answers.md

     A function can be of different forms anonymous, expression, declaration,Functions are executed when they are called.
 Values can be passed into functions and used within the function

 3- A closure is an inner function that has access to the outer functions around it and their variables.
-    it is the comibation between the function and the lexical env it was declared in.
+    it is the combination between the function and the lexical env it was declared in.

 4-the four rules of this
     * window binding